 - Programmable Logic Controllers (PLCs), Distributed Control Systems (DCSs) and SCADA

 - Industrial design and consultation

 - Supply chain management, quality assurance, and sales

 - Operations, maintenance, field services, and technical support

 - Industrial project management and business development

 Our master’s degrees take two years to complete.
 Full-time students will spend about 40 hours per week on study.
 This includes attending tutorials.

-Applications are open for our July intakes.
+Applications are open for our upcoming intake.
 You must submit your application at least four weeks before the start date to be considered for your desired intake.